Johannes Lodewijk Dulcken

 Dulcken tries to connect with his parents' church.
 They were members of the small Reformed Church: the Olijfberg where Johannes Diepelius was pastor.
 Dulcken was 20 years old when he left Antwerp and experienced the pastor closely in his youth.
 His father was an elder and the pastor must have often visited their home.
 Sunday meetings were also regularly at congregation members' homes.

-26 October 1774 has been preserved from Rev Diepelius to the magistrate of Hasselt.
+A letter dated 26 October 1774 has been preserved from Rev Diepelius to the magistrate of Hasselt.
 It is clear from that letter that Dulcken could not be admitted without question.
 In his letter, the pastor hints at an incident that took place 20 years ago; the reason for Dulcken's departure from Antwerp.
 Dulcken can also only hand over an attestation from Amsterdam that is almost 20 years old.

 The vicar has been told stories by a servant of Dulcken about what happened in Hasselt.
 Dulcken reacts furiously.
 In Hasselt he was rejected and now the pastor rejects him on the basis of gossip.
 Rev Diepelius consults the fellow ministers present at the Breda synod.
 He is advised to ask the city council in Amsterdam and Hasselt for an attestation for Dulcken.
 In Amsterdam, the pastor knows mayor Daniel de Dieu.
 This one can tell little about Dulcken except that there had been something with the poorhouse.
 Reason why Dulcken was no longer allowed to come to his home.
 So the vicar now turns to the magistrate of Hasselt to ask: ‘are all the gossip he has heard about Dulcken true’?
 To ‘ask this, is by no means hate, orte wederwraak’, showing that he gives Dulcken little chance.